-The 2024 projects funded with Snohomish County Consortium CDBG, HOME, ESG and HOME and CDBG program income funds will serve the following geographic areas:
+The 2025 projects funded with Snohomish County Consortium CDBG, HOME, ESG and HOME and CDBG program income funds will serve the following geographic areas:

-- A program providing minor home repairs for elderly persons and persons with special needs and serves households Consortium-wide. - Two programs providing homeownership assistance to first-time low-and moderate-income homebuyers and serve households Consortium-wide. - A program providing homeowner home rehabilitation will serve households in Everett and the Everett Urban Growth Area. - One infrastructure waterline improvement project located in the Town of Darrington and one rehabilitation improvement project for ADA access in a public building in the Town of Index. - Public services, rapid rehousing, and emergency shelter projects generally serve people Consortium-wide.
+A program providing minor home repairs for elderly persons and persons with special needs and

+- serves households Consortium-wide. - Two programs providing homeownership assistance to first-time low-and moderate-income homebuyers and serve households Consortium-wide. - A program providing homeowner home rehabilitation will serve households in Everett and the Everett Urban Growth Area. - Two infrastructure projects, one waterline improvement project is located in the Town of Darrington and one rental housing infrastructure project located in Lynnwood. - > Public services, rapid rehousing, and emergency shelter projects generally serve people Consortium-wide. - Three rental housing projects located in the Cities of Everett, Lynnwood and Marysville. - One public facility improvement to a food bank located in the Town of Darrington.